Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Coffs Harbour - North has 149 active public transport stops.
-All these stops are served by buses via 87 different routes.
-These routes facilitate a total of 1,791 weekly passenger trips.
+These are served by a mix of buses operating along 87 individual routes.
+Together, these routes facilitate 1,791 weekly passenger trips.

-The average distance from residents to the nearest stop is 166 meters.
-On average, there are 255 trips daily across all routes, which amounts to about 12 weekly trips per individual stop.
+The area's transport accessibility is rated excellent with residents typically located 166 meters from the nearest stop.
+On average, there are 255 trips per day across all routes, which equates to about 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport